Install packages

 then click on the bug “Download the latest installer” button.
 This will

 take you to GitHub.
-Download the .deb
+Download the .deb version of Pandoc for

-for M1 Mac, amd64
+your architecture (arm64 for M1 Mac, amd64 for

 everyone else).

-This will download the .deb
+This will download the .deb package to your

-folder.
+Downloads folder.
 You can then either double-click the

 package and install the package with your GUI, or open your terminal and

-install the package with apt
+install the package with apt:

 # the `./` is important; you must include the full filename.